 Living together in an apartment is not the same as living together in a house.
 The latter comes with many more expenses and responsibilities that could strain your relationship in a way you are not anticipating, leading to a breakup.

-Adam Long, national account executive at Residential Acceptance Corporation, a wholesale mortgage lender, strongly suggests not buying a home with a co-borrower who is not a spouse because of the possible long-term harm to your finances if the relationship ends.
+Adam Long, national account executive at Residential Acceptance Corp., a wholesale mortgage lender, strongly suggests not buying a home with a co-borrower who is not a spouse because of the possible long-term harm to your finances if the relationship ends.